mandritsara/bako/index.md

 It is my firm belief that language and culture are intertwined.
 Understanding context is crucial to mastering Malagasy/Tsimihety, conversely, the language itself provides a window into the heart and soul of the people.

 I thank God for this unique opportunity to teach the language, despite my lack of teaching qualification.
-I am a scientist by training, and everything I learnt is through the years of accumulated experience, with plenty of helpful feedback from my students.
+I am a scientist by training.
+My teaching method has been refined through years of careful study and observation, with plenty of helpful feedback from my students.

 This website is my attempt at committing to paper what I have gleaned over the years.
-Through these prepared lessons, I hope to provide a framework that will help future students.
+Through these prepared lessons, I hope to provide a framework that will help future students master both Malagasy and Tsimihety.